rockstor/rockstor-doc/contribute/contribute.rst

 N.B.
 An overall :ref:`code_build` may be required before this will work without error.

-Then, refresh the browser to test new changes in the Web-UI.
+Then, refresh the browser to test the new changes in the Web-UI.

 Terminal hint
 ~~~~~~~~~~~~~